 Emotion & IntuitionRomantic artists expressed their emotions and used their intuition.
 Content that is designed to provoke emotions is also common.(Eugene Delacroix, Orphan Girl at the Cemetery)

 NatureWhere the art of the Enlightenment was decidedly social, Romanticism distrusts the world of humans and shifts to natural settings.
 It was common for painters to work in natural places as a source of inspiration but to paint mythical and imaginary natural scenes.
 Seascapes are unusually common in Romantic works.

 Age of EnlightenmentRomanticism can be viewed as a reaction against the scientific rationalism of the Enlightenment and the bleak mechanization of the Industrial Resolution.
 It is an escape back to nature, emotion, intuition and individualism.

 MedievalismIdealized medieval and Renaissance themes that glorify the folk art and customs of these periods.

-Tension & DarknessRomantic art is known for its tension, bleak foreshadowing and themes of darkness and fear.Another common theme of Romanticism is existential angst with scenes of yearning for unattainable goals.
+Tension & DarknessRomantic art is known for its tension, bleak foreshadowing and themes of darkness and fear.existential angst with scenes of yearning for unattainable goals.
 Romantic painters were also uncompromising in their depiction of unpleasant truths.
 For example, The Raft of the Medusa portrays the aftermath of the wreck of the French naval frigate Meduse in all its unpleasantness.
 This work shook the French public at the time.
 Completely by Theodore Gericault at age 27, it is considered the pinnacle of the Romantic movement in painting alongside Liberty Leading the People (below).